wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.52 =
+* Added more options for Feed to Post users including ability to specify user_id and suppress the source.
+Clearer admin interface.
+Image recognition improved.
+Class added to stylize image in Feed to Post.
+Small bug fixes.
 = Version 2.51 =
 * Images are now hyperlinked in excerpts.
 Images that are on secure servers now work.
 Feed or item author now available for use in templates and Feed to Post (if the feed has the author).
 = Version 2.50 =